tramvaijs/lru-cache-nano/README.md

 * `updateItemAge(index)` Called when an item age is updated, by internal ID
 * `setItemTTL(index)` Called when an item ttl is updated, by internal ID
 * `isStale(index)` Called to check an item's staleness, by internal ID
-* `initializeSizeTracking()` Set up the cache for tracking item size.
-  Called automatically when a size is specified.
-* `removeItemSize(index)` Updates the internal size calculation when an item is removed or modified, by internal ID
-* `addItemSize(index)` Updates the internal size calculation when an item is added or modified, by internal ID
-* `indexes()` An iterator over the non-stale internal IDs, from most recently to least recently used.
-* `rindexes()` An iterator over the non-stale internal IDs, from least recently to most recently used.
 * `newIndex()` Create a new internal ID, either reusing a deleted ID, evicting the least recently used ID, or walking to the end of the allotted space.